Satellite-im/warp-docs/identity/interface.md

 ### Friend Request/Contacts

-Sending, accepting, denying or blocking requests uses a public key of an account.
+Sending, accepting, denying, or blocking requests uses a public key of an account.

 ***Note: `Friends` is required with `MultiPass`***